 Regarding his objection about the inclusion of headmen in Chagnon’s sample, this seems like Ferguson is advocating a preferred form of post-treatment bias, by wanting to statistically control for a variable in order to dilute the size of an effect associated with it.
 12 of the 13 headmen in Chagnon’s sample were killers (the only non-killer had only recently obtained headman status).
 If being a killer is, for all practical purposes, a requirement to obtain or keep headman status, then removing headmen from your sample just obscures the way killing can be a pathway to greater power and reproductive success.

-Warriors in small-scale societies gaining greater status and attention from women is a fairly common (though not universal) trend.
+Warriors in small-scale societies gaining greater status and marriage opportunities is a fairly common (though not universal) trend.
 I discussed aspects of this in two articles over at Quillette, and I also noted this pattern in my last blog post discussing head-hunting traditions across cultures.
-In some societies, to even be considered eligible for marriage a man had to collect a skull or skulls from members of rival societies.
+In some societies, it has been reported that to even be considered eligible for marriage a man had to collect a skull or skulls from members of rival societies.

 Two other objections Ferguson raised are worth mentioning.
 Ferguson noted that Chagnon could not account for dead men in his sample (maybe being a killer is associated with greater risk of death, and potentially worse reproductive success overall when including the dead, so only accounting for living men leaves you with a survivorship bias in your sample).
 This is a reasonable objection, although to my knowledge it hasn’t been adequately tested.
 It’s also not exactly fatal to Chagnon’s model; it would simply illustrate that being a killer, not unexpectedly, is a risky reproductive strategy, with potentially high-costs but large benefits for success.
 At larger social scales, you can see this with the examples of Ghengis Khan or Ismael the Bloodthirsty, that being a successful conqueror conferred some pretty substantial fitness benefits.